toharush/homebridge-redalert/README.md

 # homebridge-redalert

-Homebridge plugin for Israeli Red Alert (Pikud HaOref) notifications via HomeKit motion sensor.
+Homebridge plugin for Israeli Red Alert (Pikud HaOref) notifications via HomeKit motion sensors.

 The plugin polls the official Pikud HaOref API directly — no Telegram, no middleman, no authentication required.